defacto-aortega/AirPi/README.md

 and append the following

-(Notice: gpiopin is your pin number, same as in the configuration file!)
+Notice: gpiopin is your pin number, same as in the configuration file!

 ```
 dtoverlay=w1-gpio,gpiopin=4,pullup=on

 ```

-NOW check the your kernel version:
+NOW check your kernel version:
 ```
 uname -r
 ```